Global homotopy theory via partially lax limits: From topological/model categories to infty -categories

 \begin{example} Applying this construction to $\Spc$ with the cartesian product returns $\Spcp$, the category of pointed spaces with the smash product.
-We write $\Spc^\times$ for $\infty$-operad giving the former, and $\Spcp^\wedge$ for the later. \end{example}
+We write $\Spc^\times$ for the $\infty$-operad giving the former, and $\Spcp^\wedge$ for the latter. \end{example}

 We now give a result that connects these two constructions.